 - Don’t use chemical products: Chemical substances that are used to clean the vaginal area can destroy the good bacteria and make the area susceptible to bacterial/yeast and other infections.

-- Stay away from cosmetics: Sometimes, the vaginal smell could be a result of using soaps, scented sprays and wipes, and even panty liners.
+- Stay away from cosmetics: Sometimes, the vaginal smell could be a result of using soaps, scented sprays, and wipes.
 It is better to avoid these during pregnancy to prevent odor.

 When To Visit The Doctor?

-Usually, vaginal smell as a result of diet and hormonal changes can be treated at home.
+Usually, vaginal smell due to diet and hormonal changes can be treated at home.
 But you should contact your doctor in any of the following cases.

 - When the odor continues for a long time, and none of the remedial measures is helping.